darrell-pittman/ttl-simple-cache/README.md

 #### Methods
 **cleanInterval(cleanIntervalSeconds):**
-* Sets up a clean interval that will removed expired keys when interval fires every cleanIntervalSeconds.
+* Sets up a clean interval that will remove expired keys when interval fires every cleanIntervalSeconds.
 Returns 'this' so that a TimeToLive can be setup like: let ttl = new TimeToLive(10).cleanInerval(20)

 **start(cache):**